 Yes, it’s easier said than done, but you don’t have to do it all.
 There is no such thing as a super mom.
 We are all just moms trying to get it all done.
 When you bring your little bundle home, forget about the laundry, the dishes or washing the floors.
 Sit and enjoy your baby, read, sleep, lie on the couch and watch movies whilst you enjoy those new cuddles.
 Don’t be in a rush to get chores done – there will always be more dishes and laundry to do, but you will only have those first few moments with your new baby once.

 Take care of yourself

 Nobody else in your home will thrive if you don’t allow yourself to heal.
-Your body has just created the most amazing and beautiful gift, but it has also been through the ringer!
+Your body has just created the most amazing and beautiful gift, but it has also been through the wringer!
 So slow down, let the healing process happen.
 Emotionally, psychologically and physically we need to look after ourselves in those first few weeks.
-A happy mom is a well healed mom.
+A happy mom is a well-healed mom.
 Pour a bath, sip on a cup of tea, and just be.